 The descent quickly starts to get steeper as the track – which is the original road down to Bobbin Head – zig-zags down the end of the ridge.
-There’s occasional views of Cowan Creek below.
+There are occasional views of Cowan Creek below.

 Just before the bottom, the service trail loop back to the north but is blocked with a tall fence; the walking track continues straight ahead.
 It’s pretty steep with a bit of easy rock scrambling at the top, before it reaches the Warrimoo Track.